appellj/nuntius-bot/README.md

 ```

 There two types of plugins:
-1. Black box task - A task that needs arguments, or not, and do a simple job:
+1. Black box task - A task that needs arguments, or not, and does a simple job:
 set a reminder for later.
 2. Conversation task - A task which depends on information and can get it by
 asking the user a couple of questions.
-Each conversation task have a
+Each conversation task has a
 conversation scope:
   * Forever - a scope that likely won't change in the near future: List of the
   user's team members.